North Coast Hiawatha: Efforts in the 2020s

 In 2020, local rail advocates started an informal Greater Northwest Passenger Rail Working Group focused on restarting the North Coast Hiawatha, Pioneer, and other routes in the Northwestern United States.
-This approach is modeled on the Gulf Coast Working Group and Southern Rail Commission, which are on track to restore Amtrak service between New Orleans and Mobile in 2022.
+This approach is modeled on the Gulf Coast Working Group and Southern Rail Commission, which helped restore Amtrak service between New Orleans and Mobile.

 In December 2020, twelve Montana counties formed the Big Sky Passenger Rail Authority (BSPRA), the first entity to have railway authority powers under Montana state law.
 The BSPRA's focus is restoring passenger rail in southern Montana along the former route of the North Coast Hiawatha.
 The authority held its first annual conference in August 2021.
 As of August 2022, the number of member counties participating in the BSPRA has grown to eighteen, covering the great majority of the proposed route.
 Amtrak, BNSF Railway, the Montana Department of Transportation, and three federally recognized tribes are ex officio members.
 Amtrak is the presumed operator of the service, while BNSF would host the train on its southern Montana line once it takes control back from Montana Rail Link in 2022.

 In September 2021, the Rail Passengers Association assessed restoration of the full North Coast Hiawatha as proposed by the Big Sky Passenger Rail Authority.
 On an annual basis, they forecast ridership of 426,000, economic benefit of $270.6 million, operating cost of $68 million, revenue of $41 million, and a vehicle-miles traveled reduction of 45.9 million.

 In June 2021, Senator Jon Tester (D-Montana) added an amendment to the Surface Transportation Investment Act of 2021 which requires the Department of Transportation (not Amtrak itself) to evaluate the restoration of discontinued long-distance routes including the North Coast Hiawatha.
 The bill passed the Senate Commerce Committee with bipartisan support, and was later rolled into the Infrastructure Investment and Jobs Act (IIJA), which was passed into law in November 2021.
 The report must be delivered to Congress within two years.
 The law also provides $2.4 billion in new funds to Amtrak's long-distance route network.